swimos/swimos-docs/src/_rust-server/http-lanes.md

 The aforementioned example creates a HTTP lane that uses lifecycle event handlers which provide read and write access to the lane `value_lane`.
 Using the `HttpRequestContext` it's possible to inspect the HTTP request and view the URI that generated the request as well as any HTTP headers in the request.
 Once the SwimOS Server is running, HTTP Lanes are accessible using the following URL format: `url/node_uri?lane=lane_uri'`; for the above example, `http://127.0.0.1:59282/example/1?lane=http_lane`.

-## Type Signature
+## Advanced Usage

-A HTTP Lane has the following definition:
+`SimpleHttpLane` is a type alias for a `HttpLane` where all HTTP methods have the same request and response body type.
+If this is not desired, then a `HttpLane` may be used which has the following definition:

 ```rust
 pub struct HttpLane<Get, Post, Put, Codec> {